 A data repository service providing some annotation, tools over the data sets, enhanced features is likely a service.
 A simple link to a data file is not.

 For instance, could be a service from the research community for researchers, or if a commercial service, includes a clear offer targeted at EOSC and research customers which addresses them, rather than be a generic commercial service.
 One example of the latter is a joint procurement framework targeting EOSC.

 For instance, services through the Digital Innovation Hubs which build on EOSC expertise, resources and capabilities to create new, innovative commercial services

 See https://europa.eu/european-union/about-eu/eu-languages_en

-These criteria are managed by the EOSC Portal Onboarding Team (A collaboration of EOSC Enhance, OpenAIRE Advance and EOSC-hub) in light of the evolving EOSC Rules of Participation, which provide higher-level guidance.
-If you have an enquiry or concern about these criteria please contact firstname.lastname@example.org.
+These criteria are managed by the EOSC Portal Onboarding Team:A collaboration of EOSC Future and EOSC Enhance (Formely also including EOSC-hub, OpenAIRE Advance and eInfraCentral).
+They are developed in light of the evolving EOSC Rules of Participation, which provide higher-level guidance.
+If you have an enquiry or concern about these criteria please contact email@example.com.